 A head-on collision occurs when the front end of one car hits the front end of another car or other vehicle.
-You don't need to be traveling at high speeds for substantial injuries to occur in a car accident in Los Angeles, and the lawyers at Sharifi Firm, APC can help you prove the damages you have suffered.
+You don't need to be traveling at high speeds for substantial injuries to occur in a car accident, and the Los Angeles car accident lawyers at Sharifi Firm, APC can help you prove the damages you have suffered.
 Head-on collisions have the greatest potential for catastrophic injuries both to the driver and his or her passengers.
 These injuries include traumatic brain injuries, spinal cord injuries, partial or full paralysis, herniated discs, disfigurement and fractured bones.
 In some cases, a head-on collision is fatal.
 Drivers should look for any way to avoid a head-on collision if possible.Liability for Head-on Collisions

 Most head-on crashes are the result of negligence by at least one driver.
 The most common of these occur because a driver fails to stay in his or her lane and moves into oncoming traffic, or where a driver turns onto a one-way street going the wrong direction.
 Often the at-fault driver is distracted, fell asleep at the wheel or swerved to avoid an object in the road.
 In some cases, drunk driving can contribute to a driver traveling in the wrong direction.
 Those that drive long hours for work may become fatigued and fall asleep at the wheel, veering into oncoming traffic.